ufidon/ct/mod1/rl.md

     - L is RE → FA(L),
     - flip FA's states —— final to non-final and non-final to final
       - ⚠️ - is flipped to be ±, ± is flipped to be -
-    - then, w ∈ FA → w ∉ FA' and w ∉ FA' → w ∈ FA, i.e. all words of L' are in FA'
+    - then, w ∉ FA → w ∈ FA' and w ∈ FA → w ∉ FA', i.e. all words of L' are in FA'
     - ∴ L' is also a regular language